 Contacts | a: Obala maršala Tita 4, Porec | Facebook

-You can expect to pay it in a store anywhere from 10 to 14 kn for a 0,33 l bottle.
-In bars prices are higher.
-So you can expect to pay anywhere from 21 kn to 30 kn for a 0,33 l bottled Croatian craft beer.
+The 0,33 l bottle of a craft beer in Croatia costs anywhere from 12 to 18 Kn in when bought in a grocery store or through the webshop.
+In bars, prices are higher.
+So you can expect to pay anywhere from 21 Kn to 40 Kn for a 0,33 l bottled Croatian craft beer.

 Where to buy craft beer in Croatia

-Beershop opened back in 2004, as the first Croatian online beer shop.
-Few years afterwards, it opened its brick-and-mortar store on Ljubljanica 5 where it's still today.
-Beershop, besides over 200 beer labels from allover the world, sells also beer brewing ingredients, but it also regularly hosts home-brewing courses.
+The Beershop opened back in 2004, as the first Croatian online beer shop.
+A few years later, it opened its brick-and-mortar store on Ljubljanica 5 where it's still today.
+The Beershop, besides over 200 beer labels from all over the world, sells also beer brewing ingredients, but it also regularly hosts home-brewing courses.
+Website (Croatian only)

 This is perhaps the coolest beer store in Croatia, and the best one in Split.
-Mali ducan is nothing more than the neighborhood's corner store that at certain time started offering a selection of over 200 beer labels.
-The store is open from early morning to late night (until 1 am, except on Sunday).
-It's next to a small park where locals and locals alike often sample Mali ducan's offer.
+The Mali Ducan is nothing more than the neighborhood's corner store that at a certain time started offering a selection of over 200 beer labels.
+The store is open from early morning to late night (until 1 AM, except on Sunday).
+It's next to a small park where locals and tourists alike often sample Mali Ducan's offer.

 Contacts | a: Trumbiceva 7, Split | Facebook